 When deciding between DIY NPS and specialized NPS software, here are some further aspects to consider:

 • Be aware that implementing a DIY NPS system can be time-consuming and resource-intensive.
 So, let’s start with a reality check.
-Ask yourself if your company has the financial means for such NPS initiatives without compromising other essential operations.
-Consider if you have enough staff to deal with the NPS-related workload – you need hands on deck for all of that!
+Ask yourself wether your company has the financial means for such NPS initiatives without compromising other essential operations.
+Consider if you have enough staff to deal with the NPS-related workload – you need hands-on deck for all of it!
 Besides, does your team have the necessary expertise, or will you need to provide training or bring in new talent?
 Can you handle this burden, especially if you’re a smaller business or have limited staff?
 Give that some thought.

 • DIY NPS means you’re in the driver’s seat for data collection and analysis.
 That’s a good thing, but it’s only useful if your team has the skills and processes in place to maintain data accuracy.
 Keep in mind the possible risks of inconsistent survey design, data collection techniques, hence data quality without standard methodologies.
 What’s more, without an outside perspective, bias can affect data interpretation.
 So, can you be consistent and ensure objectivity throughout the process?
 Can your team make sense of the data and turn it into valuable insights?